cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 moduleViewInstance.aMethod4(['a_string'])
 ```

-However, there could be cases where a Java object of specific type needs to be created for the method call.
+However, there could be cases where a Java object of a specific type needs to be created for the method call.
 As an example, the `FileUtil` class in the `jpsBaseLib` resource has a method called `getDirectoryFiles`.
 The method simply returns a list of files in a directory that matches the provided file extensions.
 Here is its Java interface:
 ```java
 public List<File> getDirectoryFiles(File folder, List<String> fileExtensions)
 ```

-As can be seen the first argument is of type `File`, and the second is of type `List<String>`.
-Additonally, the method is not static so the `FileUtil` object needs to be instantiated first to be able to access this method.
+As can be seen, the first argument is of type `File`, and the second is of type `List<String>`.
+Additionally, the method is not static so the `FileUtil` object needs to be instantiated first to be able to access this method.
 Since the Java `File` object needs to be created on the Python side so that the method can be called with the correct arguments, the question arises on how to do it.
 Now it is important to understand that the launched resource gateway allows you to not only access the resource classes and methods, but it also allows you to access any default Java classes and methods.
 This can be done in two ways: either via the `resGateway.gateway.jvm` field (not recommended) or via the created resource `moduleViewInstance` (recommended).
 Here is an example:

 ```python
 # create and launch the jpsBaseLib gateway